adnovum/gong-notifier/gong-notifier-github-status/README.md

 ### Pipeline requirements

-Only pipelines matching the following criteria can make use of the PR status update:
+Only pipelines matching the following criteria can make use of the GitHub status update:

 * Pipeline uses a normal Git material or a pull-request material of type "github.pr" (provided by [github-pr-poller plugin](https://github.com/ashwanthkumar/gocd-build-github-pull-requests))
 * The material points to a repository on github.com